LogtalkDotOrg/logtalk3/manuals/_sources/devtools/help.rst.txt

    | ?- help::man(logtalk_tester).

-When you finish consult the documentation and quit the ``info`` process, you will be back to the top-level prompt (if you find that the top-level have scrolled from its last position, try to set your terminal terminfo to ``xterm-256colour``).
+When you finish consulting the documentation and quit the ``info`` process, you will be back to the top-level prompt (if you find that the top-level have scrolled from its last position, try to set your terminal terminfo to ``xterm-256colour``).

 If you're running Logtalk from a git clone of its repo, you will need to run the ``scripts/update_html_docs.sh`` or